 ALTER INSTANCE ROTATE INNODB MASTER KEYoperation fails if the keyring plugin is installed on the master but not on the slave.

-keyring_fileplugin is installed on both the master and a slave but the slave does not have a keyring data file, the replicated
+keyring_encrypted_fileplugin is installed on both the master and a slave but the slave does not have a keyring data file, the replicated

 ENCRYPTION option is specified in a